xclusivor/CarnEvil-Research/docs/boot.u32.md

 Likely a generic bootloader for Midway's arcade games.

-Can be disassembled with the fallowing command:
+Can be disassembled with the following command:

 `mips-linux-gnu-objdump -D -b binary -mmips:5000`